 Alice Brennan is an award winning radio and television journalist with ten years experience at Australia’s public broadcaster, the ABC.
 She has hosted, produced and researched her own radio shows and news items on issues from indigenous housing to politics to drug taking.
 Alice has trained journalists from all over Asia and she’s freelanced for NPR, Deutsche Welle and the BBC.
 A graduate MA in political journalism at Columbia University, Alice has been working with The New York World, a digital government accountability website based out of the school.
 She’s enamored with the journalistic power of data and is scrambling madly to learn how to code!

 Kurt Brown leads the Data Platform team at Netflix.
-His group architects and manages the technical infrastructure underpinning the company’s analytics.
-The Netflix data infrastructure includes various big data technologies (Hadoop, Hive, and Pig), Netflix open-sourced applications and services (Lipstick and Genie), and traditional BI tools (Teradata and MicroStrategy).
+Kurt’s group architects and manages the technical infrastructure underpinning the company’s analytics, which includes various big data technologies like Hadoop, Spark, and Presto, Netflix open sourced applications and services such as Genie and Lipstick, and traditional BI tools including Tableau and Redshift.

 Ryan is a Distinguished Engineer with Cerner Corporation, one of the leading healthcare IT companies worldwide.
 He has built infrastructure for healthcare systems over the past decade, and currently is leading the design of Cerner’s big data infrastructure.
 Ryan also dabbles in writing, such as contributing a couple chapters to the book 97 Things Every Programmer Should Know.

 Avi has led product, engineering, and data science teams at Etsy, Twitter and Dabble DB (which he co-founded and Twitter acquired).
 He’s known for his open source work on projects such as Seaside, Scalding, and Algebird.
 Avi currently works at Stripe.